pydanny/pydanny.github.com/posts2013/2013-01-21-two-scoops-of-django-faq.rst

 When can I get a print version?
 ===============================

 We hope to have a print version in about 30 days.
-We need to ensure that the cover and layout actually looks nice, and that involves ordering copies from the LuLu, CreateSpace, whatever and reviewing them and making corrections.
+We need to ensure that the cover and layout actually looks nice, and that involves ordering copies from the Lulu, CreateSpace, whatever and reviewing them and making corrections.
 Then ordering again to make sure the corrections look okay.
 That simply takes a lot of time.

 We are hoping for a mid-February release.
 Also, keep in mind we aren't sure yet if we'll do a print version of anything but a FINAL release.